PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 * `homing_shots` - This will ensure that each bullet will catch a target. (default: true)
 * `special_iv` - This will skip the catch list if the value is greater than the target's IV.
 This currently does not work with `social` mode and only works if the given `url` has this information. (default: 100)
 * `time_mask` - The time mask used (if `expiration.format` is a full date).
 The default mask is '%Y-%m-%d %H:%M:%S'.
+* `min_seconds_between_snipe` - The minimum number of seconds before the bot will try another Snipe task.
+Meantime the bot continue the other tasks.
+You may then told the bot to walk normally and then Snipe every hour or every 10 minutes.
 * `order` - The order on which you want to snipe.
 This can be one or multiple of the following values (default: [`missing`, `vip`, `threshold`]):
    - `iv` - Order by IV, if any.
 See `min_iv_to_ignore_catch_list`.
    - `vip` - Order by VIP.
    - `missing` - Order by the target's pokedex missing status.
-   - `threshold` - Order by the threshold you have specified in the `catch` list.
+   - `priority` - Order by the threshold you have specified in the `catch` list.
    - `expiration_timestamp_ms` - Order by the expiration time.
 * `sources` - This should map a JSON param values from a given url.
 For example: different urls will provide different JSON response formats.
 If a param does not exist, you DO NOT have to specify it!
 Map bellow their corresponding values:
    - `iv` - The JSON param that corresponds to the pokemon IV.
 Only certain sources provide this info.
 NOTE: social does not provide this info!